 by Kwame Alexander

-Newbery-winning author Kwame Alexander has created this "how to" guide for teachers to run successful writing workshops in their own classrooms.
+Kwame Alexander created an awesome resource for writing workshops.
 He provides step-by-step instructions to guide students through the writing process, dividing the book into three parts: writing, publishing, and presenting.
 His humor and personality shine through, making this a must-have for any writing teacher.

 by Donalyn Miller & Colby Sharp